kene111/wazobia-tech-chatbot/README.md

 {
     "user_query":{
         "unique_id":"12345k6p0935",
-        "query":"What does wazobia tech about?"
+        "query":"What does wazobia tech do?"
     }
 }
 ```